Thyroid deiodinase enzymes serve to manage thyroid hormones at every level of metabolism.

-Factors such as stress, how much food you eat, exposure to bacteria, illness, medications, the presence of hormone imbalances and nutrient deficiencies all impact how well (or not) your enzymes function.
+Factors such as stress, how much food you eat, exposure to bacteria, illness, medications, the presence of hormone imbalances, and nutrient deficiencies all impact how well (or not) your enzymes function.

 And the function of these enzymes is perhaps more important than the status of free thyroid hormone levels in your body!

-Studies have shown that the concentration of free thyroid hormones in your body (meaning what is produced by your thyroid gland) are not produced in high enough amounts to adequately trigger thyroid hormone receptors inside of your cells (2).
+Studies have shown that the concentration of free thyroid hormones in your body (meaning what is produced by your thyroid gland) is not produced in high enough amounts to adequately trigger thyroid hormone receptors inside of your cells (2).